DAVID ALMEDA, Ed.D., SPHR

 Previously he was CHRO for Northwell Health, which received the SHRM/SIOP Award.
 He also held other key HR leadership roles at New York Presbyterian Hospital and Children’s Hospital in Boston, MA, and has been cited by Time Magazine, Business Week, The Wall Street Journal, New York Times, Forbes and other industry publications for his expertise in Human Resources “Best Practices”.
 He holds an M.S. in Quality Systems Management, has taught as an adjunct professor at the University of Massachusetts and has also served as a Baldrige Examiner.
 Between 2010-2014, Mr. Cabral was appointed by the Governor of New York to serve on the Regional Economic Development Council.
 Additionally, in 2014 he received the CHRO of the Year Award from HRO Today.

-Senior Principal, Axsium Group
+President, Axsium Group

 Mr. Clements is one of workforce management’s most influential thought leaders.
 He is a frequent contributor to industry magazines, he is often interviewed by the press to comment on the latest industry trends, and he regularly speaks on webinars and at industry events.
 Mr. Clements led the National Retail Foundation’s (NRF) Association for Retail Technology Standard (ARTS) committee to establish standards for workforce management integration.
 He also helped developed ARTS’ Standard Request for Proposal for WFM which is widely used by retailers.